yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 Where handshake renegotiation is implemented, both clients and servers MUST implement the `renegotiation_info` extension, as defined in {{!RFC5746}}.
 Note: this recommendation applies to TLS 1.2 only, because renegotiation has been removed from TLS 1.3.

 A related attack resulting from TLS session parameters not properly authenticated is Triple Handshake {{triple-handshake}}.
 To address this attack, TLS 1.2 implementations SHOULD support the `extended_master_secret` extension defined in {{!RFC7627}}.
-Unfortunately not all implementations currently support this extension, and therefore the following mitigations are RECOMMENDED.

-TLS servers SHOULD refuse any change of certificates during renegotiation.
-In addition, TLS clients SHOULD apply the same validation policy for all certificates received over a connection.

 ## Post-Handshake Authentication